vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-6-2-VSAN-Complex.md

 This test requires access to VMWare Nimbus cluster for dynamic ESXi and vCenter creation

 #Test Steps:
-1. Deploy a new vCenter in Nimbus:
+1. Deploy a complex test bed in Nimbus:
 ```--testbedName test-vpx-4esx-virtual-fullInstall-vcva-8gbmem```
 2. Deploy VCH Appliance to the new vCenter
 3. Run a variety of docker commands on the VCH appliance